So you want to know how to make a parkour video?

 Choosing the best Drone for Parkour

-We only have one recommendation for a drone to film Parkour, and that is the DJI Mavic.
-The Mavic is a foldable drone.
-This completely broke the mould for what a drone could be, and especially when filming parkour and freerunning, the smaller the profile the better.
+We have one main recommendation for a drone to film Parkour, and that is the DJI Mavic Air.
+The mavic series of foldable drones completely broke the mould for what a drone could be, and especially when filming parkour and freerunning, the smaller the profile the better.
 It all fits into a relatively small travel bag (included with the ‘fly more’ package), that can easily go into a backpack.
+The Mavic Air is the best blend between good camera quality, price, drone size and drone capabilities.

 Other Stuff You Might Need